Irenexzwen/BIOE183/Tutorial_1_Preparation.md

 Beyond that, Linux OS is also
 - convinent and compatible with mutiple versions of the same software.
 - easy to build up pipelines for batch files processing.
-- super cool text processing softwares beyond your imagine.
+- super cool text processing softwares and text editor.
 - Great habitat for a lot of open source softwares ( especially the ones for bioinformatics ).

 # Prepare a linux working environment